 For these patients, gentle chiropractic adjustments to re-align the vertebrae, combined with gentle traction to reduce the discogenic irritation, may be all that is needed.

 Our mission is to help as many people as possible live longer, happier, and healthier lives without pain, drugs, or surgery.
-We invite you to call our office for a free consultation regarding our cutting-edge treatment options for peripheral neuropathy in St. Petersburg.
+Call us for a free consultation with our St. Petersburg chiropractor.
 We’ve helped many patients in the Greater St. Petersburg area, and we hope you’ll give us a chance to help you.